Human Digestive System: Definition, Function, Types, Examples

 Ingestion

-The digestion process starts in the mouth, where food is chewed and mixed with saliva to form a bolus.
+The digestion process begins in the mouth.
+Here, the food is chewed together with saliva.
+It forms a soft, round mass known as the bolus.

 Digestion

-Enzymes break down carbohydrates, proteins, and fats in the small intestine into smaller molecules.
+The carbohydrates, proteins, and fats in the small intestine undergo enzyme action to break them into smaller molecules such as sugars, amino acids, and fatty acids.

 Absorption